textninja/mychsa/README.md

     GET http://localhost:8888/api/v1/chsa
     {"success":false,"errors":["The following parameter is required: lat","The following parameter is required: lon"]}

 ## Tear Down

 To tear down, and thus destroy all associated docker containers, run `docker-compose down`.
-Note that the database volume will be preserved.
+Note that the database volume which tracks API call counts and times will be preserved.
 If you would like to destroy the database completely (delete the volume on teardown), use `docker-compose down -v` instead.

 ## Tracking API Calls